OverlordAkise/website-sources/luctus_wiki/docs/tutorial/2_glua.md

 (If you read such `method` code you will see `self` a lot.
 In this case self means "the object this method has been called upon".)

-# Validity and code blocks
+# Scope and code blocks

 Lua docs page for this topic: [https://www.lua.org/manual/5.3/manual.html#3.5](https://www.lua.org/manual/5.3/manual.html#3.5)